puckr/puckr/README.md

-- Hi, I’m @puckr
+- Hi, I’m Puck
-- I’m a neuroscientist working in the Allen Neurocircuitry and Cognition Lab, and the Mattfeld Memory and Development Lab at FIU.
+- I’m a Post Doctoral Neuroscientist working in the Allen Neurocircuitry and Cognition Lab, and the Mattfeld Memory and Development Lab at FIU.
 - Email: puck_reeders@hotmail.com